 Specifically the countries referred to in RR No. 5.312 of the RR operate the ARNS systems of the following three types:

-– The ARNS systems of the first type refer to direction-finding and ranging systems.
+– Type 1: the ARNS systems of the first type refer to direction-finding and ranging systems.
 The systems are designed for finding an azimuth and a slant range of an aircraft as well as for area surveillance and inter-aircraft navigation.
 They are composed of air-borne and ground-based stations.
 The air-borne stations generate requesting signals transmitted via omnidirectional antennae and received at ARNS ground stations which also operate in an omnidirectional mode.
 The ground stations generate and transmit response signals containing azimuth/ranging information.
 Those signals are received and decoded at the ARNS airborne stations.
 The first type stations transmit the signals requesting the azimuth/ranging data outside the 960-1 164 MHz frequency band.
 After receiving a requesting signal the ARNS ground stations use the 960-1 164 MHz frequency band only for transmitting the ranging data to be received at the ARNS airborne stations.
 Thus the ARNS systems of the first type use the 960-1 164 MHz frequency band only for transmitting the signals in the surface-to-air direction.
 The maximum operation range for the first type ARNS systems is 400 km.
 It is expected that in some of the countries mentioned in RR No. 5.312 the usage of type 1 of ARNS mentioned above may be discontinued.

-– The ARNS direction-finding and ranging systems of the second type are designed for the same missions as the first type ARNS systems.
+– Type 2: the ARNS direction-finding and ranging systems of the second type are designed for the same missions as the first type ARNS systems.
 The primary difference of the second type stations refers to the fact that requesting signals are transmitted by the airborne stations in the same frequency band as responding signals transmitted from the ground stations.
 Moreover the ground-based ARNS stations of the second type can operate in both directional and omnidirectional modes.
 Directional mode provides increased number of operational channels at the ARNS stations.
 The maximum operation range for the first type ARNS systems is 400 km.
 It is planned to use the overall frequency band 960 – 1 164 MHz allocated to ARNS in order to increase flexibility of operation of the second type ARNS systems.
 Application of the wideband tuning filter on the ARNS receiver front end is the design peculiarity of the second type ARNS systems which is stipulated by the necessity to receive signals on several channels simultaneously.
 The passband of this filter is 22 MHz and it allows receiving simultaneously up to 5 channels among 30 overlapping channels of 4.3 MHz each.
 The simultaneous usage of wideband filter and correlator allows increase in the accuracy of aircraft position data measurement and C/N ratio at the receiver front end as well.
 Type 2 of ARNS system can operate in a limited number of countries mentioned in RR No. 5.312.

-– The ARNS systems of the third type are designed for operating at the approach and landing stages of flight.
+– Type 3: the ARNS systems of the third type are designed for operating at the approach and landing stages of flight.
 The system provides control functions of heading, range and glide path at aircraft approach and landing.
 The ARNS ground stations of the third type operate in both directional and omnidirectional modes.
 Operation range of the third type ARNS systems does not exceed 60 km.
 The 960-1 164 MHz frequency band is used for operation of the channels designed for control of the glide path and range between air-borne and ground ARNS stations.
 Type 3 of ARNS system can operate in a limited number of countries mentioned in RR No. 5.312.